isamert/scli/README.md

 - Use `j`/`k` to go down/up in contacts list or in messages.
 - Hitting `enter` on a contact starts conversation and focuses to input line.
 - Hitting `l` on a contact only starts conversation.
-- Hitting `o` on a message opens the URL if there is one, if not it opens the attachment if there is one. (needs `xdg-open`)
+- Hitting `o` on a message opens the URL if there is one, if not it opens the attachment if there is one.
-- Hitting `enter` on a message opens the attachment if there is one, if not it opens the URL if there is one. (needs `xdg-open`)
+- Hitting `enter` on a message opens the attachment if there is one, if not it opens the URL if there is one.
 - Hitting `y` on a message puts it into system clipboard. (needs `xclip`)
 - `g` focuses first contact/message.
 - `G` focuses last contact/message.
+- `d` deletes the message from your screen (and from your history, if history is enabled).
+- `i` show a popup that contains detailed information about the message.

 ## Commands
 There are some basic commands that you can use.
 Hit `:` to enter command mode (or simply focus the input line and type `:`).